CNS-OIST/MultiCompMesher/README.md

 ./MultiCompMesher ../example/boundaries.txt ../example/components.txt ../example/output --fc-size 0.01 --fc-distance 0.001 --cc-size 0.05 --odt --lloyd --perturb --exude
 ```
 The mesh is written to [output.mesh](example/output.mesh), then visualized
 in Gmsh.
-Note that each component are labelled and colorred individually.
+Note that each component are labelled and colored individually.
 To use the mesh in [STEPS](http://steps.sourceforge.net), the user need to
 export it to the Abaqus inp format or the Gmsh 2.0 ASCii format in Gmsh.
 ![Mesh visualization in Gmsh](example/mesh_view.png)